-For safe solar viewing, use a solar filter that reduces the intensity of the Sun's light, making it safe to view.
+For safe solar viewing, use a Celestron solar filter (see Optional Accessories section of manual) that reduces the intensity of the Sun's light, making it safe to view.
 With a filter you can see sunspots as they move across the solar disk and faculae, which are bright patches seen near the Sun's edge.